-No more having to bring your thumb drives or portable hard disks along wherever you go because cloud-based storage services are here to stay.
-From Google Drive to Dropbox, these cloud solutions store your data online and provide you with the ease of accessing them at any place and time where Internet connection is available.
+Because of cloud-based storage services, you don’t have to bring your portable storage device wherever you go.
+From Google Drive to Dropbox, cloud solutions store your data online and provide you with the ease of accessing them anywhere with an Internet connection.

-The convenience does seems tempting, but uploading your personal data to a cloud provider undoubtedly raises a couple of security concerns.
-For one, you can never be sure of who else could be accessing these sensitive information.
+The convenience does seem tempting, but uploading your data to a cloud provider could raise a couple of security concerns.
+For one, you can never be sure of who else could be accessing this sensitive information.

-Recommended reading: Top 5 Tools to Secure Your Business Data on the Cloud
+Top 5 Tools To Secure Your Business Data On The Cloud

-Rule No.1 when it comes to managing data is to always have a backup for your data.
-Generally speaking, it is good practice to create electronic copies for any of your data so that you will still be able to access them even when the original is lost or has been corrupted.
-There are many cloud storage services available in the market today, which means you can set up some cloud accounts for backup purposes.
+When it comes to managing data, it’s vital to get it backed-up.
+Generally speaking, it is good practice to create electronic copies for any of your data so that you will still be able to access it even when the original is lost or has been corrupted.

-If you have data in the cloud, you should also manually backup your data in an external physical storage drive or device, like a hard disk or a thumb drive.
+You should also manually back up your data in an external physical storage drive or a device like a hard disk or a thumb drive.
 This also allows you to access the information when you have poor or no Internet connection.